Home Articles

 Most home siding lasts between 20 and 40 years, depending on the material.
 But no home siding material is indestructible.
 Whether you have vinyl, wood, metal, or fiber cement siding, you could experience damage along the way.
 Extreme weather with hail can cause impact damage, as can other flying objects.
 Excessive moisture causes mold or rot, and insects like termites can wreak havoc on wood siding.

 Don't let these unfortunate events detract from your home's curb appeal.
-Siding repair is less costly than new installation and may be within your DIY skillset.
+Siding repair is less costly than new installation and may be within your "do-it-yourself" skillset.

-The best way to repair vinyl siding–in 5 easy steps
+The best way to fix vinyl siding in 5 easy steps

 According to Mike O'Brien, owner of Custom Exteriors, LLC in Colorado, your repair technique depends on a case-by-case basis.
 "But what would I do if it were my house?" he asks.
 "Not patch it."